Mortgage-secured loan: what it is, how it works, and why it is key in real estate investment

 The idea of backing a loan with real estate is not new, but the way this mechanism has adapted to more flexible financing models—such as those offered by participative funding—is relatively recent.
 Understanding how this guarantee works in practice, how it relates to the traditional mortgage, and the role it plays in today’s real estate investment ecosystem is key to seeing why it’s gaining traction among developers and investors seeking speed without sacrificing security.

-What is a mortgage-backed loan and how does it work?
+What is a mortgage-secured loan and how does it work?

 A mortgage-backed loan is a financial operation in which the borrower offers a property as collateral in order to obtain financing, without necessarily using the loan to purchase that specific property.
 Unlike a traditional mortgage—in which the loan is used directly to acquire the property being mortgaged—this type of loan uses a property already owned by the borrower as a guarantee.